 - Ensuring your staff have a healthy work/life balance

 - Creating a sense of purpose

 More than 70% of people work remotely at least once a week, a number which is only set to rise.
-But there are some challenges you may encounter when working remotely.
-We’re strong believers that company culture can happen wherever you are.
-Here are some ways to do just that:
+There are some challenges you may encounter when working remotely.
+However, we’re strong believers that company culture can flourish wherever you are.
+Here are some ways to help make this happen!